 Investment Management Services.
 The nature of the investment management services provided to the Fund is quite complex and allows Fund shareholders access to professional money management, instant diversification of their investments within an asset class, the opportunity to easily diversify among asset classes by investing in or exchanging among various American Century Investments funds, and liquidity.
 In evaluating investment performance, the Board expects the Advisor to manage the Fund in accordance with its investment objectives and approved strategies.
 Further, the Directors recognize that the Advisor has an obligation to monitor trading activities, and in particular to seek the best execution of fund trades, and to evaluate the use of and payment for research.
 In providing these services, the Advisor utilizes teams of investment professionals (portfolio managers, analysts, research assistants, and securities traders) who require extensive information technology, research, training, compliance, and other systems to conduct their business.
 The Board, directly and through its Fund Performance Review Committee, provides oversight of the investment performance process.
 It regularly reviews investment performance information for the Fund, together with comparative information for appropriate benchmarks and/or peer groups of similarly-managed funds, over different time horizons.
 The Directors also review detailed performance information provided by the Advisor during the management agreement renewal process.
 If performance concerns are identified, the Fund receives special reviews until performance improves, during which the Board receives a report from the Advisor regarding the reasons for such results (e.g., market conditions, security selection) and any efforts being undertaken to improve performance.
-The Fund's performance was above its benchmark for the one-, three-, five-, and ten-year periods reviewed by the Board.
+The Fund's performance was below its benchmark for the one-, three-, five-, and ten-year periods reviewed by the Board.
+The Board discussed the Fund's performance with the Advisor and was satisfied with the efforts being undertaken by the Advisor.
 The Board found the investment management services provided by the Advisor to the Fund to be satisfactory and consistent with the management agreement.